 Clothes dryers use a lot of energy to run, but sunlight is free.
 Even if it's raining, can you find a dry spot to pop your laundry on a drying rack?

-The drier you can get your laundry before putting it in the clothes dryer, the better.
+The drier you can get your laundry before putting it in the clothes dryer, the less time you'll need to run it for, which is better for the environment and your energy bills.

 Clean your lint filter after every load so your dryer runs at maximum efficiency.